 tree sapling, plywood, salvaged cowboy boots, vinyl and miscellaneous hardware

-Incorporated into a machine shop dating from the late nineteenth century, Accompaniment involves a recital played on a kinetic contraption composed of repurposed objects.
-The installation performs in unison with the buildings other machinery.
-When the instrument is “played” the action of a central tractor engine sets in motion a network of aerial belts, which revolves an oil drum covered in carved carpet.
+Accompaniment involves a recital played on a kinetic contraption composed of repurposed objects.
+When the instrument is “played” an oil drum covered in carved carpet revolves.
 The drum in turn depresses an array of keys on the wooden keyboard performing a silent display.
 The sculptural assemblage simulates the action of a music box but lacks an audible yield.
 A manifestation of amateur engineering, Accompaniment does not strive toward musical expression but labors to reconstruct the absent musician.

 WA Young and Sons Foundry and Machine Shop, Rices Landing, Pennsylvania, 2014

 University Museum, Indiana University of Pennsylvania, Indiana, Pennsylvania 2012

 Salvaged oil drum, carved carpet remnant, particle board, metal tool box, birch plywood, solid cherry, O-ring cord and miscellaneous hardware

 Untitled (Belly Rail with Guides) 2015 40 x 6 x 6 inches